nark/WiredSwift/README.md

 ## What Changed in Wired 3.0

+Wired 3.0 brings both major functional additions and a full overhaul of the protocol's security model.

+### Features

+Compared to classic Wired 2.0 deployments and clients, Wired 3.0 adds a broader set of collaborative and search capabilities:

+- **Multiple public chats** instead of a single default public room, with protocol support for listing, creating, and deleting public chats
+- **Remote board search** so clients can query discussions server-side and jump directly to matching threads or snippets
+- **FTS5-backed file search** on supported SQLite builds, with automatic fallback to `LIKE` queries when FTS5 is unavailable
+- **Expanded search privileges** for boards and files, making search a first-class capability in the protocol and server permission model
+- **A more modern platform foundation** for current Swift clients, server tooling, and GUI-based administration around the same Wired 3.0 protocol stack

+### Security

-Wired 3.0 is a complete rewrite of the protocol's security layer.
+Wired 3.0 is also a complete rewrite of the protocol's security layer.
 Here is what changed and why it matters.

-### Encryption
+#### Encryption

 Wired 2.0 used **RSA key exchange** with a choice of symmetric ciphers: AES (128/192/256-bit), Blowfish-128, and 3DES-192, each combined with SHA-1, SHA-256, or SHA-512 for key derivation — 15 cipher suites total.
 The RSA public key was sent in the clear during the handshake.